greencloudcomputing/docs/docs/api/function.md

 When a software developer asks to initiate a function - they will create a task which will also have a related Function to execute.

-A Lambda / Function consists of -:
+A Function consists of -:

 1. Name - a non unique character string used to represent the function.
-2. Language - the language that the lambda is written in.
+2. Language - the language that the function is written in.

     At the time of writing Green Cloud supports -: